CycloneDX/sbom-utility/README.md

 #### Query result sorting

-The `query` command does not support output results.
+The `query` command does not support formatting of output results as JSON format is always returned.

 #### Query examples